 Radiator Test – Joe

-SUMMARY: Excellent performance for its size, although achieving high airflow requires an aggressive (noisy) fan.
+SUMMARY: Very good performance for its size, although achieving high airflows requires an aggressive (noisy) fan.

-The is a flat tube type – there are 11 copper tubes running the length and breadth of the radiator’s fins, cross connected by a dense fin array; the tubes are connected by plenums at the top and bottom of the radiator.
-This design gives a lot of cooling area with fairly low water pressure drop.
+The Black Ice Xtreme is a flat tube type – there are 11 tubes running the length and breadth of the radiator’s fins, cross connected by a dense fin array; the tubes are connected by plenums at the top and bottom of the radiator.
+This design gives a lot of cooling area but with relatively high airflow resistance (due to its thickness) and fairly low water pressure drop.
 The flat tube design is, IMHO, a much better radiator for PC water cooling than more traditional round tube types.

 Radiator testing is carried out as outlined HERE.
 The results below are expressed in BTU/Hr at specific flow rates and cfm airflow through the radiator.
 These results are objective, relative performance data to be used to compare this radiator’s performance relative to others that will be tested over time.